-Despite years of reporting this to DoNotCall, requesting help from my Congressional Representative, reading stories that these robo call spammers were stopped, it continues- now under the deceptive company name of “Consumer Law”- why can’t the NAS and FBI spend some of their effort pursuing these law breakers instead of spying on citizens?
-Notes continue to be added at the end o this post.
+Despite years of reporting this to DoNotCall, requesting help from my Congressional Representative, reading stories that these robo call spammers were stopped, it continues- why can’t the NAS and FBI spend some of their effort pursuing these law breakers instead of spying on citizens?
+Notes continue to be added at the end of this post.

 I am hoping the FCC can spray this one down.
 I am not hopeful.
 Every three weeks or so, Rachel, a recording, calls from random numbers around the US.
 She must get around.
 She keeps telling me this is the last time to get this offer from Card Member Services to lower the rate on my credit card.